Soft like cotton or smooth like velvet — every dress design starts with the fabrics.

 Perhaps the most versatile of all, cotton is a comfortable option that designers can alter into a wide range of styles.
 You can choose a lightweight option in a soft hue, like a powder blue cotton fabric, for a basic summer dress that blends easily with other pieces and accessories.

-Consider patterned designs that bring warmth and joy to a dress for a more whimsical touch.
-At the same time, go for a neutral colour palette to strike the right balance between playful and subtle, thus making the fabric easy to style.
+Consider patterned designs fabrics that bring warmth and joy to a dress for a more whimsical touch.
+At the same time, go for a neutral colour palette to strike the right balance between playful and subtle, thus making the fabrics easy to style.

 Alternatively, you can go for a brushed worn mauve fabric to provide an elegant touch to a dress.